-- No new tattoos or piercings in the last 12 months.
+- have no new tattoos or piercings in the last 12 months.

-- Must have a permanent address.
-Some, not all centers require this.
+- have a permanent address (some—but not all—centers require this).

-Sometimes during financial emergenies people have to live in hotels or with a friend or family member.
+Sometimes, like during financial emergencies, people have to live in hotels or with a friend or family member.
 The donation center does need a way to keep track of you, so discuss with them what options are available if you’re in this situation.